telerik/justmock-docs/licensing/add-license-to-ci-cd.md

 ## Creating an Environment Variable

-The recommended approach for providing your license key to the `Telerik.Licensing` NuGet package is to use environment variables.
-Each CI/CD platform has a different process for setting environment variables and this article lists some of the most popular examples.
+The recommended approach for providing your license key is to use environment variables.
+Each CI/CD platform has a different process for setting environment variables and this article lists only some of the most popular examples.

 > If your CI/CD service is not listed in this article, contact the Telerik technical support.